africanobyamugisha/datasets/data-wrangling-challange-data/ReadMe.md

-# Data Wrangling Challange Data
+# Data for the Data Wrangling Challange
 A collection of data sets for the data wrangling challange in the guide to R programming book (https://africanobyamugisha.github.io/guide_to_R_pragramming/data-wrangling.html)